 Camping Blanket Features

 Modern camping blankets are a fun bunch, with many of our favorite picks boasting functional warmth-trapping features.
 We especially love buttons or snaps that allow you to go hands-free with the blanket wrapped around you, which Rumpl utilizes on all of their offerings above and make it easy to quickly secure the blankets around you while performing camp chores.
 Most also include loops at the corners to tether down inside a tent or on blustery days.
-A final feature worth calling out is Therm-a-Rest’s attachment system on their Argo and Stella blankets, which consists of drawcords at the feet and perimeter snap loops to secure to another Therm-a-Rest blanket or quilt.
+A final feature worth calling out is Therm-a-Rest’s attachment system on their Argo and Stellar blankets (the latter is not included above), which consists of drawcords at the feet and perimeter snap loops to secure to another Therm-a-Rest blanket or quilt.

 Poncho-Style Camping Blankets